Park Chan-wook: Further acclaim

 In May 2020, it was announced that he was working on his next film, tentatively titled Heeojil gyeolsim (The Decision to Break Up).
-It is described as a melodrama and will star Tang Wei and Park Hae-il.
+It is described as a melodrama and stars Tang Wei and Park Hae-il.
 In October 2020, the title of the film was revealed as Decision to Leave, with the story described as a murder mystery romance.
 The film was set to begin shooting later that month.
 In April 2021, A24 optioned Viet Thanh Nguyen's 2015 novel The Sympathizer for a TV adaptation, with Park directing.
 He was awarded Best Director at the 2022 Cannes Film Festival for his work on Decision to Leave.

 In August 2024, Park began filming his adaptation of The Ax, titled No Other Choice.
-Park wrote the screenplay with previous collaborators Lee Kyoung-mi, Don McKellar & Lee Ja-hye.
+Park wrote the screenplay with previous collaborators Lee Kyoung-mi, Don McKellar and Lee Ja-hye.
 The film would also see Park reunite with actors Lee Byung-hun and Cha Seung-won.

-In August 2025, Park and writing partner Don McKellar were expelled from the Writers Guild of America for work performed on The Sympathizer during the union's 2023 strike.
-According to Park, a jury of WGA members determined that the violations were unintentional and stemmed from a misunderstanding of their roles during post-production.
-He claims the jury recommended only issuing a confidential warning, but the WGA Board of Directors voted to expel the duo for unspecified reasons.
+In February 2026, Park was named jury president for the 2026 Cannes Film Festival, marking the first time a South Korean had been appointed to head the panel.